Why Corporate Training Doesn’t Stick

 Interoception and the Body-Budget Foundation

-The Theory of Constructed Emotion repositioned interoception — the brain's perception of internal physiological signals — as the functional substrate of emotional experience itself.
-A study of 349 workers found that those with higher interoceptive accuracy — specifically body trusting — showed significantly higher work performance, with the association remaining significant after controlling for psychological distress, workplace stress, workaholism, and pain variables.
+The Theory of Constructed Emotion repositioned interoception — brain’s perception of internal signals — as the functional substrate of emotional experience itself.
+A study of 349 workers found that those with higher interoceptive accuracy showed significantly higher work performance.
+The association remained significant after controlling for psychological distress, workplace stress, workaholism, and pain variables.
 Interoceptive awareness predicted work performance independently of every behavioral and psychological variable tested.

 Standard L&D programs train entirely in the cognitive and behavioral domains, ignoring this interoceptive layer.
 A professional whose body-budget is in chronic deficit from accumulated deadline pressure, sleep disruption, and high-stakes negotiations will underperform regardless of how many frameworks they have memorized.
 The signal-to-noise ratio in their interoceptive network is degraded, making accurate emotional signal reading impossible.